lightning/bolts/08-transport.md

     * The raw bytes of the remote party's ephemeral public key (`re`) are to be deserialized into a point on the curve using affine coordinates as encoded by the key's serialized composed format.
-3. If `v` is an unrecognized handshake version, then the responder MUST abort the connection attempt.
+3. If `v` is an unrecognized handshake version, and the responder supports `option_websocket`, it MAY interpret the message as the initiation of a [WebSocket connection](#websocket).
+Otherwise the responder MUST abort the connection attempt.
 4. `h = SHA-256(h || re.serializeCompressed())`
     * The responder accumulates the initiator's ephemeral key into the authenticating